AmanKumarSinhaGitHub/Python-100DaysOfCode/Day 089 - Requests Module in Python/README.md

 In this example, we send a POST request to a web service to authenticate a user.
 We include a custom User-Agent header and a JSON payload with the user's credentials.

 ## bs4 Module
 There is another module called BeautifulSoup which is used for web scraping in Python.
-I have personally used bs4 module to finish a lot of freelancing task.